momacs/pram/README.md

 The second space which can be affected by a system of ODEs is given by groups.
 Because groups are defined by the values of their attributes and relations, this results in mass conversion (or flow) between groups, but the machanism by which this occurs is different than when the ODEs operate on the mass space.

-The time-series below shows the result of simulating the Lotka-Volterra population dynamics model.
+The time series below shows the result of simulating the Lotka-Volterra population dynamics model.
 That model expresses the cyclic relationship between the size of prey population that grows via reproduction and the size of predator population which grows by consuming the prey.

 ![The Lotka-Volterra model](media/sim-odes/lv.png)

 ### Rule Space

 Finally, the numeric integrator for a system of ODEs can be kept internal to the PRAM rule.
 In that case, it does not interact with the simulation context directly.
 Nevertheless, the results of the integration are available to all other rules.
-For example, the image below shows the phase plot of atmospheric convection modeled with three ODEs of the Lorenz system.
-In this particular instance, the solution to this particular initial value problem is the Lorenz attractor.
+For example, the image below shows the phase plot of atmospheric convection modeled with three ODEs that form the Lorenz system.
+The solution to this particular initial value problem is the Lorenz attractor.

 ![The Lorenz system](media/sim-odes/lorenz.png)